 Every year, more than eight million Americans visit the emergency room due to a urinary tract infection (UTI).
 Though common, without prompt treatment, UTIs can trigger severe pelvic pain, difficulty urinating, and other uncomfortable symptoms.
-At Advanced Urology in Morristown, New Jersey, Kjell Youngren, MD, provides safe and effective treatment on-site for urinary tract infections.
+At Advanced Urology in Cedar Knolls, New Jersey, Kjell Youngren, MD, provides safe and effective treatment on-site for urinary tract infections.
 To schedule an appointment, book a consultation online or call the office to speak with a caring staff member today.

 A urinary tract infection causes inflammation in specific parts of your urinary system, including the kidneys, bladder, ureters, or urethra.
 The majority of urinary tract infections affect the lower urinary tract.

 A urinary tract infection presents various symptoms, including:

 - Passing small amounts of urine frequently

 - Pelvic pain